JoshKoiro/RemNote-Themes/README.md

 If you are planning to use RemNote on an iPad or tablet device, I also created a modification to the two themes here:
 `@import url('https://joshkoiro.github.io/RemNote-Theme/ipadStyle.css');`
 Create another blank CSS block in remnote and paste this in under your main dark/light theme.
+This is currently a work in progress and I will be continuing to update this as I have time.